Part of the fun of working at Goldman Sachs is not knowing what’s right around the corner.

-I’m a member of the LGBT Network and the Firmwide Hispanic/Latin Network (though I’m more involved in the former).
-I recently co-chaired Americas Pride Month for the LGBT Network, which was a lot of fun.
+I’m a member of the LGBT Network and the Firmwide Hispanic/Latin Network (though I’m more involved in the former) and once co-chaired the Americas Pride Month for the LGBT Network.
 I think the best thing about my experiences in these networks has been the opportunity they’ve given me through events and other programming to meet professionals from around the firm, in divisions and groups near to and far from where I sit.
 And subsequently, when you find a reason to interact with those colleagues for business reasons, the process is that much smoother.

 Working at Goldman Sachs is doing something interesting, with interesting people, in perennially interesting times.
 Part of the fun of working at Goldman Sachs is not knowing what’s right around the corner.
 Personally, I’m hopeful that, as our focus on the growth markets intensifies, I’ll get to visit more clients in those regions, many of whom will be thinking about the tried-and-true questions of corporate finance for the first time.
 That will be a lot of fun.